Authors: how I will work with you to create the best index

 I never share book manuscripts with anyone else and never upload them anywhere they may be used to train large language models.

+Creating indexes from scratch comprises the bulk of my work.
 For most print books, I receive the PDF proofs of the book once it has been edited and typeset: the page numbers are pretty much locked down enabling me to associate index topics with pages in the book.
 I create an index in .docx or .RTF format and it is then typeset and added to the book.

 Some publishers prefer indexing to take place before the book has been typeset.
 In this situation, and/or for e-books, I need to create an embedded index.